mthambipillai/cert-anomaly-ids/README.md

 - `spark-ids inspect` : Reads the previously computed and persisted anomalies and reconstruct the original logs by fetching the original source of logs.
 A set of user-defined rules are then applied to try to flag the anomalies as true or false positives.
 The results are then written to csv files for further investigation.

 Each of these commands take parameters that are defined in `conf/application.conf` and can be overriden with command line flags.
 Execute `spark-ids --help` to see how to use them.
+You can find more information about every parameter in the [wiki](https://gitlab.cern.ch/mthambip/IDSv2.2/blob/master/Wiki.md).

 ## Example